Intelligent sampling for multiple change-points in exceedingly long time series with rate guarantees: Performance Evaluation of Intelligent Sampling: Simulation Results

-Results from the simulation are very consistent with Proposition \ref{thm:notiidconsistent}.
-Even for change points which have different distributions of error terms to the left and right, the deviations match up very closely with the stated asymptotic distributions.
+These numerical results are consistent with Proposition \ref{thm:notiidconsistent} and even for change points whose error distributions are different to the left and the right of the corresponding change point, the deviations match up very closely with the stated asymptotic distributions.